MaastrichtU-CDS/o-raw/README.md

 # Ontology-guided Radiomics Analysis Workflow (O-RAW) verison 2.1
+# *** Important: The current version of O-RAW only supports PyRadiomics verison 2.1.
+New version of O-RAW that will be released soon supports the lastest PyRadiomics.

 ## This repository accompanies the publication 'Technical Note: Ontology-guided Radiomics Analysis Workflow (O-RAW)'
 ## The publication of O-RAW is coming soon.
 Please cite the webpage when you use it for academic research.